Getting Started

 - tmux 3.0+ —

-brew install tmux(macOS) orapt install tmux(Debian/Ubuntu) - At least one agent backend: Claude Code, Codex CLI, Opencode, or Cursor CLI
+brew install tmux(macOS) orapt install tmux(Debian/Ubuntu) - At least one agent backend: Claude Code, Codex CLI, Opencode, Cursor CLI, or Gemini CLI

 Installation